ZenMule/miaozhang/content/post/2025-05-30-supplemenetary-materials-for-quantifying-and-reducing-speaker-heterogeneity-within-the-common-voice-corpus-for-phonetic-analysis-interspeech-2025/index.md

 ---
 title: "Supplementary materials for Quantifying and Reducing Speaker Heterogeneity within the Common Voice Corpus for Phonetic Analysis (Interspeech 2025)"
-author:
-  - name: Miao Zhang
-  - name: Aref Farhadipour
-  - name: Annie Baker
-  - name: Jiachen Ma
-  - name: Bogdan Pricop
-  - name: Eleanor Chodroff
+author: "Miao Zhang, Aref Farhadipour, Annie Baker, Jiachen Ma, Bogdan Pricop, Eleanor Chodroff"
+date: 2025-08-20
 format: html
 ---

 ## Introduction

-This .qmd file is intended to reproduce the results and visualizations from the paper [Zhang, M., Farhadipour, A., Baker, A., Ma, J., Pricop, B., Chodroff, E. (2025) Quantifying and Reducing Speaker Heterogeneity within the Common Voice Corpus for Phonetic Analysis.
+This page is intended to reproduce the results and visualizations from the paper [Zhang, M., Farhadipour, A., Baker, A., Ma, J., Pricop, B., Chodroff, E. (2025) Quantifying and Reducing Speaker Heterogeneity within the Common Voice Corpus for Phonetic Analysis.
 Proc.
 Interspeech 2025, 3933-3937, doi: 10.21437/Interspeech.2025-2027](https://www.isca-archive.org/interspeech_2025/zhang25s_interspeech.pdf).

 This paper addresses the problem of speaker heterogeneity in the Mozilla Common Voice corpus, where a single “client ID” may include recordings from multiple speakers, complicating phonetic analysis and speech technology development.
 We use ResNet-293-based speaker embeddings to compute similarity scores between utterances within the same client ID and then design a speaker discrimination task to determine an optimal similarity threshold.
 Through large-scale evaluation across 76 languages, we identify a threshold of 0.354 that effectively reduces speaker heterogeneity while minimizing data loss (averaging 3.5% per language).